UniversalDependencies/docs/structure-notes.md

 aux(have,could)
 </div>

-The following three expression types are all annotated with a flat head-initial structure:
+The following expression types are all annotated with a flat head-initial structure:

 1. Fixed multiword expressions (mwe)
 2. Multiword names (name)
 3. Foreign phrases (foreign)

 <div class="sd-parse">
 We had a nice time in spite of the rain . case(rain,in) mwe(in,spite) mwe(in,of)